porter7678/machine-learning-nim-game/README.md

 # machine-learning-nim-game
 Machine learning algorithm allowing a computer to teach itself the winning strategy for the simple strategy game of Nim and defeat any human opponent.

 Note: I did not pre-program the computer with the winning strategy.
 In fact, until this program was finished, I didn't even know the winning strategy myself.
-Rather, I programmed the computer to play thousands of games against itself, each time giving each move a score based on how effective that move is until the computer taught itself the winning strategy.
+Rather, I programmed the computer to play thousands of games against itself, each time giving every move a score based on how effective that move was until the computer taught itself the winning strategy.

 # Rules of Nim
 Nim is a simple mathematical strategy game.